joRauser/Predicting-the-Success-of-an-Online-Concert-Series/README.md

 **modleComparison_likesAndComments.R** - Comparison of model performance when regressing on likeCount or commentCount whether than viewCount.
 **ageAna.R** - Analysis of a subset of the data to extract the influence of the age variable.
 **plots.R** - Code for every figure visible in the thesis.

+# Further information
+The mainly used dataset is "vidStatsMC.csv", as it is the cleaned version of "Youtube VideoData.csv", also including an artist Followerbase which is stored in "FollowerDF_Stand..."
+Note, that "YoutubeAPI.R" and "artistFollower.R" are essential code-snippets for building the dataset, while "forwardVarSel.R" and "bhetaTable.R" contain every important function used in analysis.

+To run the code in "YouTubeAPI.R" one most create a Google Developer account and log in with the "yt_outh" from the R-package "tuber".

+Generally, this code can be used in any other field of interest by minor adjustment in code (e.g. changing the channel ID).